Research and Innovation Fellowship for Agriculture (RIFA)

 silvopastoral restoration in Colombia, more videos can be found on our Youtube page.

-- Fellows must attend a 4 day intensive project management course in early May in Northern California.
+- Fellows must attend a 4-day intensive project management course from April 26th-April 29th in Point Reyes.

-- Fellows must correspond regularly with their mentors.
+- Fellows must correspond regularly with their hosts and mentors.

 - Students will receive a travel stipend for round-trip airfare.